vieiramanoel/vieiramanoel.github.io/_posts/2018-12-19-Differences-imperative-functional.markdown

 This can be a little bit abstract, so let's see an example.

-First of all I'll define my dictionary list this way:
+First of all I'll define my dictionary this way:

 *A list of pairs (pair: tuple containing two values) where the first one is a string for the person's name and second one is its age*